 A walk through a cemetery when researching ancestors can be a haunting, yet beautiful and reflective experience.
-Aside from the names, birthdates, and death dates, what other secrets might their tombstones reveal?
+Aside from names, birthdates, and death dates, gravestones are often decorated with symbols and icons.

-Those majestic, weather-worn stone carvings you see (popularized by those cipher-loving Victorians from 1839 to 1920) are more than pure decoration.
+These majestic, weather-worn stone carvings were popularized by those cipher-loving Victorians (from 1839 to 1920) and are more than pure decoration.
 They mean something; a virtue the person exemplified, a value they held dear, or a nod to how they earned their living.

-In the table below, learn the meanings behind twenty popular gravestone symbols.
+In the table below, learn the meanings behind some common (and several uncommon) gravestone symbols.
 A revelation about your ancestor’s life may just be right in front of you, hidden in plain sight.

 |Acorn||prosperity; power; triumph|